LAKE HOST PROGRAM AT CONWAY LAKE

 In 2019 our Hosts identified and turned away two boaters whose boats and trailers had suspicious hitch-hikers on board.
-DES confirmed that the plant samples turned in were Eurasion Milfoil, a dangerous invasive and while not as prevalent as Variable Milfoil, could have been overlooked by less expert inspections.
+NH Department of Environmental Services (DES) confirmed that the plant samples turned in were Eurasion Milfoil, a dangerous invasive and while not as prevalent as Variable Milfoil, could have been overlooked by less expert inspections.

 In addition to guarding our Lake from infestations, our Hosts go beyond their job descriptions and help our visitors in a number of ways.
 Examples from the summer of 2019 include: Rescuing swimmers trapped by the open dam current, stopping an unwitting oil spill before it spread widely, and calming “lake rage” at the ramp that avoided possible weapons use.

 Conway Lake Conservation Association introduced a new boat launch voluntary tagging program in May of 2018.
 The program was designed for all repeat users of Conway Lake.
 It is called the “Conway Cares” In & Out Boat Inspection Program.

 This unique, first in New Hampshire pilot program, was designed to improve the Lake Host efficiency at the Conway Lake boat RAMP located on Mill Street.
 It was also introduced to help with the ongoing education of the public about the dangers of “Aquatic Hitchhikers” like Milfoil and other invasive species.

 Here is an overview of how this new voluntary pilot program works:

 After a normal Lake Host inspection prior to launching, boaters with trailered boats were asked if they want to register and join the new “Conway Cares” In & Out boat inspection program.

 If they want to participate, they receive a “Conway Cares” decal to go on their boat and when they pull their boat out of the Lake with the decal on their boat, the Lake Host then attaches a secure wire seal from the boat to the trailer.